-Second we consider the causes of regional growth explicitly and, in particular, the role of geography, infrastructure and literacy rates emphasized in the new economic geography (NEG) literature.
-To achieve this we combine our data on per capita incomes with district level social and economic characteristics for each district including literacy and infrastructure and spatial variables.
-Of particular interest is the role of the spatial distribution of markets faced by each district that capture the districts remotest or access to markets in terms of trade, migration and other linkages.
+Second we consider the causes of regional growth explicitly and, in particular, the role of geography, infrastructure, and literacy rates emphasized in the NEG literature.
+To achieve this we combine our data on per-capita incomes with district-level social and economic characteristics for each district including literacy, infrastructure, and spatial variables.
+Of particular interest is the role of the spatial distribution of markets faced by each district that captures the districts' remotest or access to markets in terms of trade, migration, and other linkages.